Do you spend your day begging for retweets? Are you “that guy” or “that girl” that everyone avoids on Twitter and Facebook?

-- Too many characters.
+Too many characters.

-- Too many hashtags.
+Too many hashtags.

 URL has issues.

+7. You are still using the default Twitter egg avatar.
 Sorry, I don't talk to eggs, engage with eggs, read the blogs of eggs or share content from eggs.

+8. You are boring.
 Bottom line, your content is boring, your bio is boring, your tweets are boring and there is not much more I can say but you're boring.

+9. You tweet the same stuff every day.
 I am seeing this more and more.
 People tweeting the exact same quotes, content and advice day after day after day.
 They don't even bother to mix up the words.
 Don't be this person even you are a self proclaimed social media “expert.” ;)

+10. You are too stuck on your influence score and only talk to people who have a high influence score.
 If I think you are only talking to me because of this, chances are I won't talk to you much.
 I like real, genuine, authentic relationships built on trust.
 I never decide who I am going to engage with on any online platform based upon an influence score such as Klout, PeerIndex or Kred.
 I would have and still would be missing out on some of the best partners and friends in real life if I based a decision on such a score.
 If you are doing this, I highly suggest you STOP!
 The heartbeat of social media is people.
 If you look at people as a number only, you are missing out on the greatest of all benefits of social media which is building real relationships.
 Get over that influence score once and for all, would ya!?

 Don't Just “Do Social” or “Be Social” be Socially Relevant!